 Dr Gurdip Bhalay's team focuses on the design and synthesis of safe and effective drugs for the treatment of cancer.

-Dr Gurdip Bhalay is a member of the Cancer Research UK Cancer Therapeutics Unit where he uses his experiences in medicinal chemistry and chemical biology to help discover new drugs and advance the science of drug discovery.
+Dr Gurdip Bhalay is a member of the Centre for Cancer Drug Discovery where he uses his experiences in medicinal chemistry and chemical biology to help discover new drugs and advance the science of drug discovery.
 He has worked at big pharma as well as contract research organisations gaining over 20 years’ experience.

 Ms Charlotte Bayley obtained a MChem degree from the University of East Anglia in 2020, during which she carried out a placement year at Iceni Diagnostics working in carbohydrate based diagnostics for infectious diseases.
 Charlotte is working towards a PhD degree in the area of chemical biology and designing novel probes for investigating the tumour microenvironment.